 Veterinary Lab Tests for Your Cat

 We typically run a complete blood test during your cat’s regular checkup.
 This routine testing enables us to catch problems, often before any symptoms appear.
 Early diagnosis gives us the best chance of helping your cat recover and stay healthy longer.
 Naturally, your cat’s veterinarian will also run special tests in the event that your cat is showing other signs or symptoms of disease.
-The following is a brief description of just a few of the conditions our veterinarian can diagnose here in our laboratory, using complete blood, urine and tissue analysis:
+The following is a brief description of just a few of the conditions our veterinarian can diagnose here in our laboratory, using complete blood, urine, and tissue analysis:

-- Renal compromise—Measuring nitrogen and creatinine in your cat’s blood helps us diagnose problems with the kidneys and entire renal system.
+- Renal compromise—Measuring nitrogen and creatinine in your cat’s blood helps us diagnose problems with the kidneys and the entire renal system.

 - Hyperthyroidism—Common in older cats, we can test levels of thyroid hormone in your cat’s blood.

-- Liver disease—Measuring blood levels of bilirubin, aspartate aminotransferase (AST), alanine aminotransferase (ALT) and alkaline phosphatase (ALP) give us essential clues as to liver health and several other processes in a cat’s body.
+- Liver disease—Measuring blood levels of bilirubin, aspartate aminotransferase (AST), alanine aminotransferase (ALT), and alkaline phosphatase (ALP) give us essential clues as to liver health and several other processes in a cat’s body.

 - Pancreatitis—New blood tests measuring pancreatic lipase and trypsinlike immunoreactivity are giving us more diagnostic data to provide life-saving treatment for cats with this condition.